 I have already established I was a horrible teenager.
-I probably shouldn’t continue to make this clear in every story I write.
-I was a horrible teenager.
+I can probably stop opening my stories with this line….

-Today while having a mid-life crisis over my vacuum, I had a flashback from my mid teens.
+While having a mid-life crisis over my vacuum, I had a flashback from my mid teens.
 I was 15 years old when I was trusted for one night, home alone.

 This was because I was a selfish asshole.
 I moaned and groaned anytime we had to go anywhere.

 Things were different back then, you could leave your teenager home alone without being burnt at the stake by other parents.